xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 <a href="https://www.instagram.com/chromatin_band/">Chromatin</a><br>
 </p>
 <br>
-A weekend long awaited by many, Starfest finally came to The Tote to bring some of Naarm & Eora's best emo-adjacent bands together.
+A weekend long-awaited by many, Starfest finally came to The Tote, Collingwood, to bring some of Naarm & Eora's best emo-adjacent bands together.
 Tickets sold out quickly, filling the band room with an excited crowd from the afternoon into late evening.
 It was so incredible to be a part of one of the ten bands who joined forces to put on such an amazing show..
 I will definitely look back on this night fondly for a long time to come.

 ![poster](/images/starfestposter1.jpg)